webqit/webflo/README.md

 </html>
 ```

+> **Note**
-> In this layout, navigation is instant and sleek - Webflo prevents a page reload, initiates a request for the new URL, then set the URL path as a global `template` attribute.
+> <br>In this architecture, navigation is instant and sleek - Webflo prevents a page reload, initiates a request for the new URL, then set the URL path as a global `template` attribute.
 The `bundle.js` script comes with the appropriate OOHTML support level for the import resolution.

 ##### In a Hybrid Architecture